 The Ironton Tunnel became a part of OH Route 75 in 1924.
-In 1960, the tunnel was closed to automobile traffic when a four-lane bypass was constructed as part of a realignment of OH Route 75 (OH Route 75 was renumbered as OH Route 93 in 1962) in conjunction with the development of the US Route 52 freeway.
-2
+On June 9, 1960, the tunnel was closed to automobile traffic when a four-lane bypass was constructed as part of a realignment of OH Route 75 (OH Route 75 was renumbered as OH Route 93 in 1962) in conjunction with the development of the US Route 52 freeway.
+2 4 5 6

-In 1989, the Ironton Lions Club reopened the tunnel as a historic attraction.
-3 It was then converted into a “haunted tunnel” tourist attraction in 1998.
+Ray Howard, who lived near the tunnel, came up with the idea to reopen the tunnel as a tourist attraction.
+4 Working with the local Lions Club, the tunnel was reopened in the summer of 1989.
+3 4 It was then converted into a “haunted tunnel” tourist attraction in 1998.
 2

 - State: Ohio